Appeal against a Housing Benefit decision

 - look at your claim again

-To do this, you should write to us explaining why you don't agree with the decision.
+To do this, you should contact us in writing at Benefits, explaining why you don't agree with the decision.

 We will look at your claim again and respond.